-The latest in the productive suite from Microsoft is Office 2016 – with touch support and a hoard of features in each desktop application and web apps.
-Check out the list of new features in Office 2016 if you haven’t already.
+The latest in the productive suite from Microsoft are Office 2021/19 – with touch support and a hoard of features in each desktop application and web apps.
+Check out the list of new features in Office if you haven’t already.

-The type of consumer you are, is determined by the Office 365 plans you have bought.
-For individual and student Office 365 plans, you will be considered Current Branch and will receive all types of updates as soon as they are available.
-If you have the Office Pro Plus plan, for example, you will be treated as Current Branch for Business user and will get one security update per month and three feature updates per year.
+The type of consumer you are is determined by the Office 365 plans you have bought.
+For individual and student Office 365 plans, you will be considered the Current Branch and will receive all types of updates as soon as they are available.
+If you have the Office Pro Plus plan, for example, you will be treated as Current Branch for Business users and will get one security update per month and three feature updates per year.

-Besides the security and feature updates, there could be zero day updates that may arise in future that will be made available to both branches alike.
+Besides the security and feature updates, there could be zero-day updates that may arise in the future that will be made available to both branches alike.

 NOTE: If you do install Office 2016 locally for use with Office 365, it becomes better as there won’t be formatting issues.
 Though compatible with older versions of Office, Office 365 web apps do not provide all the features available in the standalone app.
 It may sometimes create issues with formatting etc.

-If you are working on a project with collaborators, you would want real time collaboration – which is not present in the previous versions of Word and Excel.
-With a local Office 2016 installation, you get to use all the features and collaborate with other colleagues in real time.
+If you are working on a project with collaborators, you would want real-time collaboration – which is not present in the previous versions of Word and Excel.
+With a local Office installation, you get to use all the features and collaborate with other colleagues in real-time.
 That is, you need not stick to just the web versions.
-Even the local Office 2016 installations will update to cloud based document or spread sheet in real time as and when you save and then will incorporate what others have been doing on the file (document or spreadsheets) when they save the file on their side.
+Even the local Office installations will update to cloud-based documents or spreadsheets in real-time as and when you save and then will incorporate what others have been doing on the file (document or spreadsheets) when they save the file on their side.

-If you are mid-sized to large business IT admin, you might be confused as whether or not to deploy Office 2016 at this time.
-Of course you have to check the compatibility of Office 2016 with other apps on your network and then decide.
-It is up to you to decide whether to deploy Office 2016 right away or wait until Feb 2016 when the Office 2016 for Current Branch for Business will be finalized and released.
-You can implement Office 2016 and then move to Current Branch for Business in Feb 2016.
+If you are mid-sized to large business IT admin, you might be confused as whether or not to deploy Office 2021/19 at this time.
+Of course, you have to check the compatibility of Office with other apps on your network and then decide.
+It is up to you to decide whether to deploy Office 2016 right away or wait when the Office for Current Branch for Business will be finalized and released.
+You can implement Office and then move to Current Branch for Business in Feb 2016.
 In my personal opinion, it would be a bit cumbersome as the Current Branch available now will try to push updates without giving you time to evaluate the updates.

 I would recommend waiting until the Current Branch for Business is implemented.
-You can then buy Office 2016 through volume licensing center for your business.
-You can, meanwhile, make sure that the installing 2016 in Feb would not in any way create problems in the regular functioning of the apps on your network.
+You can then buy Office through the volume licensing center for your business.
+You can, meanwhile, make sure that installing in Feb would not in any way create problems in the regular functioning of the apps on your network.

-But when the CBB is available in Feb, it would be a waste of resources to wait more.
-This is because your Office 365 is already running 2016.
-If you choose to delay local deployment of Office 2016 on your network, you will be depriving your employees of the full functionality of the multi-featured Office apps.
+But when the CBB is available in Feb, it would be a waste of resources to wait for more.
+This is because your Office 365 is already running.
+If you choose to delay local deployment of Office on your network, you will be depriving your employees of the full functionality of the multi-featured Office apps.
 Though you can wait for another year, it doesn’t make much sense because you are already paying for Office 365 Pro (for example).
 So why use only a part of features that the suite is providing?
-Having deployment of Office 2016 on local machines will enhance the productivity of your business with its plenty of features.
+Having deployment of Office on local machines will enhance the productivity of your business with plenty of features.

-The Office 2016 Deployment Tool helps you in deployment of the latest suite without any problems.
+The Office Deployment Tool helps you in the deployment of the latest suite without any problems.
 It can be used to configure and customize the installations as per your needs.
-Learn about the Microsoft Office 2016 Deployment Tool here.
+Learn about the Microsoft Office Deployment Tool here.

-Microsoft Office Blog is offering some script templates that you may customize or use directly for deployment of 2016.
-Here is the link to Office 2016 deployment scripts.
+Microsoft Office Blog is offering some script templates that you may customize or use directly for the deployment as well!